-This morning, Facebook released an update to its Facebook ad platform.
-It’s called “relevance score” and means that “ the higher an ad’s relevance score is, the cheaper it will be to deliver.”
+Facebook released an update a while back to the Facebook ad platform.
+It’s called “relevance score” and means that “the higher an ad’s relevance score is, the cheaper it will be to deliver.”

-Unless you’ve been on vacation for the last year, you’ll have noticed a decrease in organic reach.
+Unless you’ve been on vacation for the last year, you’ll have noticed a decrease in organic reach on Facebook.
 With the decrease in organic reach there’s been an increase in paid advertising.

 Now, think about all of the other advertisers on Facebook trying to reach the same people you are.

 Instead of competing for organic reach, you’re now competing for paid reach.